-A review of British Airways World Traveller Plus – Premium Economy on the A380
+A review of British Airways World Traveller Plus – BA Premium Economy on the A380

-It has been a good 4 years since I last flew with British Airways in World Traveller Plus, aka Premium Economy, on a long haul journey.
+It has been a good number of years since I last tried British Airways premium economy (or BA World Traveller Plus), on a long haul journey.
 I pretty much do everything I can in order to fly in Business Class (Club World), or even First (but possibly just a couple of times a year), but this time it wasn’t meant to be (or planned).

 Nonetheless, I was quite excited (or kept telling myself ‘it was OK’) – for one single reason: I was to fly in the new A380 for the first time (BA was quite late to the game).
 (I have since flown it countless times in Business Class, and you can read my review here).

-Here’s how my Los Angeles – London Heathrow flight went.
+Here’s how my Los Angeles – London Heathrow in premium economy flight went.

 We used the fast-track lane at the terminal, which is a little bit of a joke as it only fast tracks you to the TSA agent checking your boarding pass and passport.
 You then merge with everyone else.
 Sadly, out of 6 lanes, only 2 were open – and I promise you, there must have been more than 20 agents manning them (or just walking around).